tom21100227/music-api/readme.md

 1. **Team ID**: your Apple Developer Team ID.
 2. **Key ID**: the identifier of the key you created in the Apple Developer Portal.
 3. **Private Key**: the private key you downloaded when you created the key in the Apple Developer Portal, it's a `.p8` file.
 4. **Music User Token**: a token that represents the user, you can get this by authenticating the user with MusicKit JS or iOS SDK.
-I made a static website that does it.
+I made [a static website that does it](src/apple_auth.html).

+Steps to get those:

 1. Create a Media ID: In the sidebar, select Identifiers and click the (+) button to add a new one.
 Choose Media IDs from the list and click Continue.
 2. Create a Private Key for MusicKit: Under Media Services, check the box for MusicKit.